stevenplatt/homelab/README.md

 Complete instructions for deploying both Kubernetes and containerized microservices can be found in the [wiki](https://github.com/stevenplatt/homelab/wiki) pages for this repository.

-# Desktop Environments
+# Developer Environments

 This repository also holds configurations for desktop environments.

 ## Windows

 Windows versions 10 and 11 can be configured using the ``` winget ``` utility.
-Winget is enabled automatically when app install is installed from the Windows Store [link](https://www.microsoft.com/store/productId/9NBLGGH4NNS1).
+Winget is enabled automatically when app install is installed from the [Windows Store](https://www.microsoft.com/store/productId/9NBLGGH4NNS1).

 #### Bulk App Installation (Winget)